franciscoengenheiro/concurrent-problem-sets/README.md

 }
 ```

-The following images illustrate the state of the container before and after a set of threads consume values from it.
+The following images illustrate the state of the container before and after a set of threads consume values from it,
+as well as how a value is represented.

 | ![Thread-Safe Container before consumption](src/main/resources/set2/thread-safe-container-before-consumption.png) |
 |:-----------------------------------------------------------------------------------------------------------------:|